Ephy-kimotho/alx-ukulima/README.md

 - **Filtering:** Easily find products using category-based filtering.
 - **Product Details:** View in-depth information about each product.
 - **Authentication:** Users can sign up, log in, and manage their accounts.
-- **Cart Management:** Add products to the cart and proceed to checkout.

 ## 🛠️ How I Built It